What Exactly is Certification?

 TRANSFERS AND RESCHEDULING:

-Should you need to transfer/postpone your exam, you must submit a Reschedule Form, including the $150 transfer fee, to firstname.lastname@example.org no later than 14 days prior to first day of the testing window.
+Should you need to transfer/postpone your exam, you must submit a CAP Exam Transfer Request Form, including the $150 transfer fee no later than 30 days prior to first day of the testing window.
 You MUST transfer to the next available testing window.
-You are allowed up to two transfers; if the exam is not taken after the second transfer, the exam fee is forfeited, and you must wait six months to submit another exam application.
+You are allowed ONE exam transfer; if the exam is not taken after the transfer, the exam fee is forfeited, and you must wait six months to submit another exam application.

 Should you need to reschedule your testing center appointment, it must be done more than 6 days prior to your appointment through the scheduling link you receive via email.